 This map of the Lochaber, Loch Lomond and the Trossachs shows bunkhouses, bothies & hostels around Fort William and near Loch Lomond and the Trossachs National Park.
 Part of Independent Hostels UK, the largest network of bunkhouses and hostels in the UK.

 This map shows the area inland from the west coast of Scotland including Lochaber and the Loch Lomond and the Trossachs National Park.
-The Lochaber area of the Scottish west Highlands covers from Rannoch Moor in the south to the west coast around Mallaig and Ardnamurchan, and the Great Glen in the east.
-Including much of the county of Perthshire.
-The town of Fort William in the centre of Lochaber is often referred to as the outdoor capital of Scotland.
+The Lochaber area of the Scottish west Highlands covers from Rannoch Moor in the south to the west coast around Mallaig and Ardnamurchan, and as far east as Fort William ,the start of the Great Glen.
+It includes much of the county of Perthshire.
+The town of Fort William in Lochaber is often referred to as the outdoor capital of Scotland.
 Ben Nevis rises above Fort William and Loch Linnhe starts near the town.
-Loch Lomond and the Trossachs National Park are south of Lochaber and easily accessible from the cities of Glasgow and Edinburgh.
+Loch Lomond and the Trossachs National Park are south of Lochaber and easily accessible from the citys of Glasgow and Edinburgh.
 Here you can climb Munros such as Ben Lomond in the Arrochar or take to the waters of Loch Lomond by boat and explore the many islands.
 Loch Lomond and the Trossachs National Park was Scotland’s first National Park and contains the geological fault line that divides the Highlands from the Lowlands.
 The Trossachs are not just for the outdoor enthusiast, this area was also much loved by Wordsworth, Coleridge and other famous writer and artists.
 The Steamer across Loch Katrine is called the Sir Walter Scott.
 The hostels and bunkhouses shown in these areas are well equipped for walkers, climbers, cyclists and people enjoying all sorts of outdoor activities.
 With drying rooms, lockable bike sheds and communal self-catering facilities they provide a comfortable end to the day